HPV Self-Collection for Cervical Cancer Prevention

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems unlikely that you would need to stop, but please consult with the trial coordinators for confirmation.

-What safety data exists for HPV self-collection for cervical cancer prevention?
+What evidence suggests that HPV self-collection is effective for cervical cancer prevention?

 Vikrant V Sahasrabuddhe